r00li/CarCluster/README.md

 - Forza Horizon 4 (Horizon 5 should also work, as should Forza Motorsport 7)
 - BeamNG.drive
-- Simhub (not a game but a tool to interface with other games)
+- Simhub (not a game but a tool to interface with other games not on this list)

 ## Set it up
 ### Wiring for VW PQ platform cluster